John Starr Cooke: Tepoztlan, Mexico 1963-1966

-The Human Be-In

-On January 14, 1967, Cooke and associates in Mexico spent six hours meditating in sympathy with the Human Be-In, organized by Michael Bowen and associates, as it unfolded at the Polo Fields of Golden Gate Park.
-At least twenty thousand people attended the Be-In including Timothy Leary, Allen Ginsberg, Gary Snyder, Michael McClure, Lenore Kandell, The Grateful Dead, and Big Brother and the Holding Company.
-The event is widely recognised as the catalyst that led to the Summer of Love later that year.
-After the Be-In had finished, Bowen phoned Mexico, and both he and Allen Ginsberg spoke with Cooke.

 Tepoztlan, 1967-1976

 In early 1967 Cooke formed the Church of ONE.
 The Church of ONE was represented at a press conference held in Haight Ashbury on April 5, 1967, for "The Council for the Summer of Love".
 Other members of the Church of ONE included Rosalind Sharpe Wall and Michael Bowen.

 In mid-1967 Michael Bowen left Haight Ashbury and returned to Mexico where he lived with Cooke in Tepoztlan.

 In October 1967 Cooke gave Bowen money to fly from Mexico to New York.
 The anti-war March on the Pentagon was being threatened by radical elements seeking confrontation.
 In New York, Bowen raised further money from Peggy Hitchcock, drove to Washington and purchased thousands of daisies.
 Some of these flowers were photographed in the gun-barrels of the soldiers protecting the Pentagon, and this image became iconic of the Sixties.
 Bowen again spoke to Cooke after the event.

 During 1968, the 22 New Tarot images were published as large meditation posters.
 In December 1968 T: The New Tarot, a book by Cooke and Rosalind Sharpe Wall, was published.

 In April 1969 Cooke and his partner Pablo flew to California for a final Ouija session.
 Bill Eaton, Rosalind Sharpe Wall, and four others attended, including Dr. Ralph Metzner, who wrote an introduction to T: the New Tarot.

 In September 1969 the complete 78-card New Tarot for the Aquarian Age was issued as a box set, with an instruction booklet and a revised version of T: The New Tarot.
 The box set was re-issued in April 1970 and July 1970.